-White iPhone 4 is thicker than its black counterpartAlex Wagner - Deputy Managing Editor, News Desk
+White iPhone 4 is thicker than its black counterpartAlex Wagner - Editorial Director of News and Content

 Yesterday Apple finally launched the white iPhone 4, around 10 months after the device was originally introduced.
 At first blush, the only difference between the white and black iPhone 4 is the color, but it seems that there's actually another subtle thing that's different about the frosty white handset.
 It's been revealed that the white iPhone 4 is actually 0.2 millimeters thicker than the black model, as you can see in the comparison shot above.
 That may not seem like much, but it can actually make a difference with some cases that fit snugly on the black iPhone 4.